 Chernobyl Exclusion Zone

 The Chernobyl Exclusion Zone (CEZ) is a roughly 2,600 square kilometre area around the site of the April 1986 nuclear disaster.
 The explosion at Reactor 4 released 400 times the radiation of the Hiroshima bomb.
 About 350,000 people were permanently evacuated.
-Today, some elderly returnees (samosely) live in villages within the outer zone, and official guided tours have operated from Kyiv since the 1990s.
+Today some elderly returnees (samosely) still live in villages within the outer zone.
+Guided tours operated from Kyiv from the 1990s onward, and by 2019 – boosted significantly by the HBO miniseries – visitor numbers had reached into the hundreds of thousands annually.

 Pripyat

 The city of Pripyat was purpose-built in 1970 to house Chernobyl plant workers.
-On the morning of April 27, 1986, its 49,000 residents were evacuated in 1,100 buses over three and a half hours.
+On April 27, 1986, its 49,000 residents were evacuated in 1,100 buses over three and a half hours.
 They were told to bring documents and food for three days.
 None returned.

-Walking through Pripyat four decades later, the Soviet urban planning is still visible: apartment blocks at 9 and 16 storeys, a cultural centre, the amusement park with its famous Ferris wheel, schools where children’s textbooks still lie open on desks.
-The amusement park had been due to open on May 1, 1986, for Soviet Labour Day.
+Walking through Pripyat, the Soviet urban planning remains intact: apartment blocks at 9 and 16 storeys, a cultural centre, the amusement park with its Ferris wheel.
+The amusement park had been due to open May 1, 1986 for Soviet Labour Day.
 It never did.
+Four decades later the rides still stand, rusting, in the same positions.
+Nature has taken back the city with aggressive speed: trees grow through floors, elk walk through the main square, wolves inhabit the area in numbers not seen there for a century.
+The forest has colonised the main boulevard.

 The Reactor

-Hotspots still exist in the zone: the Red Forest (so named because the pine trees turned rust-coloured after absorbing lethal doses of radiation in 1986) remains one of the most contaminated areas.
-Guides keep visitors on paths for good reason.
+Radiation hotspots remain in the zone.
+The Red Forest – so named because the pines turned rust-coloured after absorbing lethal doses of radiation in 1986 – remains one of the most contaminated areas.
+Guides keep visitors on designated paths for practical reasons.

 Practical Details (Pre-War)

 Tours ran from Kyiv.
-The standard one-day tour cost around 100-150 USD and included transport, a guide, meals, and dosimeters.
-Two-day tours with overnight stays in a former Soviet administrative building inside the zone were also available.
-Several operators competed on price; Chernobyl Tour and SoloEast Travel were among the established ones.
-The HBO miniseries from 2019 caused a significant spike in bookings.
+A standard one-day tour cost around USD 100 to 150 and included transport, a guide, meals, and dosimeters.
+Overnight two-day tours with stays in a former Soviet administrative building inside the zone were also available.
+Independent access is not permitted; all visits require an authorised operator and pre-approval from Ukrainian authorities.
+Long sleeves, closed shoes, and compliance with dosimeter checkpoints at all entry and exit points are mandatory.

-The zone is simultaneously a wildlife refuge, a frozen piece of Soviet history, a cautionary industrial monument, and an ongoing radiological management challenge.
-The science around long-term radiation effects on the local wildlife is genuinely complicated: some studies show elevated mutation rates, others show animal populations thriving due to absence of humans.
+The zone is simultaneously a wildlife refuge, a frozen piece of Soviet history, an industrial monument, and an ongoing radiological management challenge.
+Research on the effects of long-term low-level radiation on wildlife produces contradictory results: some studies show elevated mutation rates, others document animal populations thriving specifically because humans are absent.
 The IAEA maintains research stations within the zone.
+Going there – when it reopens – is not simple disaster tourism.
+It is one of the few places where ordinary human history literally stopped on a specific day and the clock has not restarted since.